 Want to Create Educational Games?
-Listen to Industry Leader John Beck!
+Learn From Industry Leader John Beck!

 You don’t know how lucky you are.
 I was within a hair of writing an article about games and education.
 FRAG has worked on a few in our time and it’s filled with me a grinning self-confidence on the topic.
 And then I thought to myself, Zaair, why would you ever do that when you could interview John Beck instead.